Force, Weight, Newtons, Velocity, Mass and Friction—Basic Principles of Mechanics

 Commander David Scott's Hammmer and Feather Experiment from Apollo 15

-Adding and Resolving Force Vectors
+How to Add and Resolve Force Vectors

 As mentioned briefly above, a force can be represented graphically by an arrow with a given direction known as a vector.
 If two or more forces are involved, problems in mechanics can be solved graphically by drawing the vectors, the head of one vector ending at the tail of the 2nd vector and so on.
 The vectors are drawn to scale, the length representing the magnitude of the force and the angle being the angle of action of the force.
 The "Triangle of Forces" or "Parallelogram of Forces" is then a method for visualizing or finding the resultant of forces.